 - Support TV devices: XBox app, Samsung Tizen app*

 - *Works on Samsung TV 2018 models and later except Samsung 2018 Standard3 and Samsung 2018 Standard2 TV models.

 Please be advised that browsers on Smart TVs are not supported at this time.
-It's also not possible to watch on Chromebooks (via the Android app or via web browser).
+It's also not possible to watch via the Android app on Chromebooks.

 Currently, it is not possible to cast live video from the web player.
 This is something we hope to add in the future, but in the meantime, we recommend connecting your device to your TV through an HDMI cable.

 The following table shows the minimum speeds required for each playback quality:

 If you're using a firewall service (e.g. a corporate or school network) and/or have restricted domains, you may need to whitelist a few ports and domains in order to watch your live event.
 Viewers should ensure the following ports are open on their network for playback:

 - TCP/UDP 80 (HTTP)